Perverse sheaf: String theory

 Massless fields in superstring compactifications have been identified with cohomology classes on the target space (i.e. four-dimensional Minkowski space with a six-dimensional Calabi-Yau (CY) manifold).
 The determination of the matter and interaction content requires a detailed analysis of the (co)homology of these spaces: nearly all massless fields in the effective physics model are represented by certain (co)homology elements.

 However, a troubling consequence occurs when the target space is singular.
-A singular target space means that only the CY manifold is singular as Minkowski space is smooth.
+A singular target space means that only the CY manifold part is singular as the Minkowski space factor is smooth.
 Such a singular CY manifold is called a conifold as it is a CY manifold that admits conical singularities.

 Andrew Strominger observed (A. Strominger, 1995) that conifolds correspond to massless blackholes.
 Conifolds are important objects in string theory: Brian Greene explains the physics of conifolds in Chapter 13 of his book The Elegant Universe —including the fact that the space can tear near the cone, and its topology can change.
 These singular target spaces, i.e. conifolds, correspond to certain mild degenerations of algebraic varieties which appear in a large class of supersymmetric theories, including superstring theory (E. Witten, 1982).

 Essentially, different cohomology theories on singular target spaces yield different results thereby making it difficult to determine which theory physics may favor.
 Several important characteristics of the cohomology, which correspond to the massless fields, are based on general properties of field theories, specifically, the (2,2)-supersymmetric 2-dimensional world-sheet field theories.
 These properties, known as the Kähler package (T. Hubsch, 1992), should hold for singular and smooth target spaces.
 Paul Green and Tristan Hubsch (P. Green & T. Hubsch, 1988) determined that the manner in which you move between singular CY target spaces require moving through either a small resolution or deformation of the singularity (T. Hubsch, 1992) and called it the 'conifold transition'.